skillzl/eres/README.md

 - Music player with queue support and more.
 - Social system with reputation status, credits and levels.
 - Moderation features with auto-moderation and more.
+- Working dashboard merged with the database to control bots settings.
 ## Node start guide

 ```